 Ensure that public value content and services can reach all citizens in the 5G context

-Large-scale content distribution over 5G should be technically and economically sustainable, i.e. affordable for both the content providers and their audiences.
+Large-scale content distribution over 5G should be technically and economically sustainable, i.e. affordable for both content providers and their audiences.
 Wide-area coverage and high penetration of compliant user devices will be crucial.
 5G should support content delivery free at the point of consumption.
 That means it should not be limited to subscription-based usage models.

 Promote network architectures and spectrum arrangements that facilitate coexistence of 5G with the existing and future terrestrial broadcast networks

 It should be possible to run (“deploy”) 5G on network infrastructure other than mobile, such as terrestrial broadcast towers and satellite, to complement the mobile infrastructure.
 Combining the strengths of several infrastructures, and using each technology to its highest potential would allow 5G broadcast coverage over very large areas to be achieved quickly and cost-efficiently, with minimum impact on the existing broadcast networks.
 Read our tech-i magazine issue on "Understanding 5G and what it can be" for more information.